m-pilia/m-pilia.github.io/posts/_posts/2018-09-23-goupwise-landmark-registration.md

 Having one transform for each moving image implies that the size of the search space grows at least linearly with the number of moving images registered together.
-This has a cost in terms of memory and computing time that especially when working with volume images can soon become prohibitive, and for this reason parametric models and subsampling techniques are often employed in this context.
+This has a cost in terms of memory and computing time that, especially when working with volume images, can soon become prohibitive.
+For this reason, parametric models and subsampling techniques are often employed in this context.

 The target of the optimisation is a similarity function defined over the whole set of images: one of the simplest, that works well for normalised images that